krzyklo/photin_web/reactors-G1.md

 always_allow_html: true
 ---

-MOCVD Planetary Reactor 15" x 2" and 8" x 3"
+MOCVD Planetary Reactor G1 15" x 2" and 8" x 3"

+This reactor was built for US company “Bandgap”, and then used by SST, who was put it on CAE for sale.

 Configuration: